University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 Next practical we'll look at doing more with our read alignments (calling variants, embedding variants back into the graph).

-## Multiple Sequence Alignment graph
+## Part 4:  Multiple Sequence Alignment graph

 As well as the method we used above (a reference genome and a vcf), we can also build graphs using Multiple Sequence Alignment.
 This method is often used when we have a number of high quality haplotype-resolved assemblies available.